Swimming at the 2024 Summer Olympics – Men's 100-metre backstroke: Background

 Italy's Thomas Ceccon won the event at the 2022 World Championships with a world record of 51.60, which had not been broken since.
 At the 2023 World Championships, the US' Ryan Murphy won gold ahead of Ceccon in second.
 Hunter Armstrong of the US placed in the top three at the 2022 and 2023 Championships, and won the event at the 2024 Championships in Ceccon and Murphy's absence.
 (Note: Several top swimmers chose not to attend the 2024 World Championships to focus on their Olympic training regime, and Ceccon withdrew in the lead up to the Championships due to a finger injury.)
-Other contenders included Xu Jiayu, the 2016 Olympic silver medallist and a double world champion; Hugo González of Spain, who swam a personal best of 52.70 at the 2024 Championships; and Apostolos Christou of Greece, who won the 2024 European Championships with a time of 52.23.
+Other contenders included Xu Jiayu of China, the 2016 Olympic silver medallist and a double world champion; Hugo González of Spain, who swam a personal best of 52.70 at the 2024 Championships; and Apostolos Christou of Greece, who won the 2024 European Championships with a time of 52.23.
 SwimSwam predicted Ceccon would win the gold, while Swimming World predicted Murphy would win.

 Defending Olympic champion Evgeny Rylov and defending Olympic silver medallist Kliment Kolesnikov, both from Russia, did not return to compete.
 World Aquatics required Russian athletes to have not shown any support for the Russian invasion of Ukraine to be able to compete as neutral athletes at the Games.
 Rylov had participated in a pro-war rally so was not eligible, and Kolesnikov said the conditions were "unacceptable" and chose not to compete.

 The event was held at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.